Accessibility Tools

 Bernd Hanser ( Lienz)

-Dear Sun City, I have been sitting at home for five weeks and I heard that I am allowed to write to you.
-I sit there and look at you from afar in my memory.
-I have actually wanted to be with you for a long time.
-I miss the laughter of the people who normally surround you, the many shops that provide special things for us humans, the coffee houses that invite you to linger, and the beautiful gardens that always delight me.
-I reminisce about the past and wish that when I wake up tomorrow, everything will be normal again.becomes normal again.
-Normal, yes that would be it, but now it is something special that I have learned to appreciate during this time.
+DearDear Sun City, I have been sitting at home for five weeks and I heard that I am allowed to write to you.
+I sit there and look at you from far away in my memory.
+I actually wanted to be with you for a long time.
+I miss the laughter of the people who normally surround you, the many shops that provide special things for us humans, the coffee houses that invite you to linger, and the beautiful gardens that I always enjoy so much.
+I reminisce about the past and wish that I wake up tomorrow and everythingwill be normal again.
+Normal, yes that would be it, but now it"s something special that I have learned to appreciate during this time.
 What a beautiful city you are between the Isel and the Drau.
 I look into the corner of my apartment and see my new shoes, which I wanted to wear on my next visit to you, to walk through your streets with them.
 At this thought, I have to laugh now.
-The design of the streets makes the steps of all people sound different, sometimes dull, sometimes elegant, sometimes barely audible, and sometimes very
+Due to the design of the streets, the steps of all people sound different, sometimes dull, sometimes elegant, sometimes barely audible, and sometimes very"loud.
+I am looking forward to wearing my new shoes, meeting friends in Lienz, and can hardly wait to meet the many other smiling people who enjoy the freedom and the sun.

 Elisabeth A. (Innsbruck)

-I appreciate very much that there are numerous cycling and hiking trails and for example also the beautiful mountain scenery, especially in the Lienz Dolomites and many other clean and mostly fortunately "untouched" areas, which are gladly used for walking.
-There are also many opportunities for skiing (Zettersfeld, Hochstein) and even a so-called "summer toboggan run", which is a lot of fun especially for the children.
-It is pleasant and relaxing to swim in Lake Tristach and to enjoy the sun on the meadow.
-Also,the swimming pool is very nice and that pleases every bather very much.
+I appreciate very much that there are numerous cycling and hiking trails and for example also the beautiful mountain world, especially in the Lienz Dolomites and many other clean and mostly fortunately "untouched" areas, which are gladly used for walking.
+There are also many opportunities for skiing (Zettersfeld, Hochstein) and even a so-called "summer toboggan run", which is a lot of fun especially for children.
+It is pleasant and relaxing to swim in Lake Tristach and enjoy the sun on the meadow.
+Also,the swimming pool is very nice and that pleases every swimmer very much.
 There and also in the parks of Lienz everything is very well maintained, which also contributes to the good reputation and "image" of this city.
 This is especially important for tourism.
 In many parks there are imaginatively designed, colorful flower beds - this is also a pleasant "sight".
-The air is very clean everywhere in the city, as is the water, not only the drinking water, but also that of the Isel and the Drau rivers and that of the many small, lovely streams, of which thereare probably enough in East Tyrol.
-It is pleasant, fine, relaxing and refreshing to rest on one of the many benches (for example near the Isel) and to enjoy the rushing of the water, the fresh air and the sunshine, while we can also often listen to the singing of the birds.
+The air is very clean everywhere in the city, as is the water, not only the drinking water, but also that of the Isel and the Drau and that of the many small, lovely streams, of which thereare probably enough in East Tyrol.
+It is pleasant, fine, relaxing, and refreshing to rest on one of the many benches (for example near the Isel) and enjoy the rushing of the water, the fresh air, and the sunshine, while we can also often listen to the singing of the birds.

 Oskar Reisenzein, Dellach/Drau